 Most recently, the issue of climate displacement was raised at COP27 where a landmark (yet for many, disappointing) loss and damage fund was established for those countries most vulnerable to the fallout of the climate crisis.

-The former head of the UK MI5, Baroness Eliza Manningham-Buller, also recently implored the British nation to do more to mitigate climate change to address the impending climate-related food crisis as well as mass migration.
+The former head of the UK MI5, Baroness Eliza Manningham-Buller, also recently implored the British nation to do more to address climate change, climate-related food crises and mass climate migration.

-The interconnected impacts of climate change have already begun making environmental, social and political changes to the planet, but as warming escalates this break down even further, making conditions in some places unlivable.
+The interconnected impacts of climate change have already begun making environmental, social and political changes to the planet, but as warming escalates, this break down is expected to escalate even further, making conditions in some places unlivable.
 As a result, those populations that are least responsible for polluting our planet, but yet suffer the worst of global warming’s consequences, will be forced from their homes.

-“There will be no way to adapt, people will have to move,” says Vince, stating that due to human-induced climate change, mass displacement is now inevitable.
+“There will be no way for people to adapt,” stated Vince in the interview, “people will have to move,” adding that due to human-induced climate change, mass displacement is now “inevitable.”

-“We can’t sugarcoat it, the kinds of extremes we’re facing, they are unprecedented in human history,” warns Vince, stating that maps as we know them will have to be redrawn because “climate migration will reshape our world.”
+“And we can’t sugar coat it.
+The kinds of extremes we’re facing, they’re unprecedented in human history,” Vince warned, suggesting that we may have to rethink and redraw map borders because “climate migration will reshape our world.”

 In many ways, climate and crises-related migration is already reshaping our world; nearly 24 million people are displaced annually as a result of climate-related disasters, just under 10 million were forced to move due to the flooding in Pakistan, and a further 7.1 million people were displaced so far due to the ongoing war in Ukraine.